vuthanhtung2412/nvim-config/learning_notes.md

 leader + qq : quit all
 leader + qS : Switch to another session
 R : to enter replace mode
-t + "char" : move the cursor to right before the "char" f + "char" : move the cursor to be on top of the "char"
+T/t + "char" : move the cursor to right before the prev/next "char"
+F/f + "char" : move the cursor to be on top of the prev/next "char" X/x : delete backward/forward

 ## What to learn